thanhit95/multi-threading/README.md

 All the demos (and exers) are really simple, easy to understand, even for difficult terms.

-If you find it helpful, please give me a star.
+If you find it helpful, please give my repo a star.
 Thank you.

 &nbsp;